-Bloomberg’s Alleged Aid for the Sackler Family Should Come as No Surprise
+Bloomberg’s Alleged Aid for the Sackler Family Should Come As No Surprise

 The communications published by ProPublica unveil the inner workings of a world most people will never enter.
 In the rarefied circles through which Bloomberg and the Sacklers move, money is a wall.
 Stack it high enough, and it blocks a person’s sins from public view.
 Because of their money, and the way they used it, the Sacklers used philanthropy to shield themselves not just from criticism, but from scrutiny.
 When their defenses began to crumble, Bloomberg was there to shore them up.

-According to ProPublica, Bloomberg urged Mortimer Sackler to develop a list of talking points and helped the family find a crisis communications manager: his own longtime spokesman, Stu Loeser.
+According to ProPublica, Bloomberg urged Mortimer Sackler to develop a list of talking points and helped the family find a crisis-communications manager: his own longtime spokesman, Stu Loeser.
 Loeser, by his own account, told the Sacklers to develop a program designed to fight the crisis they’d helped start.
 “I went into this thinking this was a family that had such a massive need to change things that they were willing to take on a massive project to help people.
 Obviously, that didn’t happen,” Loeser told ProPublica.
-Later, Loeser, Sackler and Purdue’s CEO, Craig Landau, met with Kelly Henning, the head of health initiatives at Bloomberg Philanthropies, to pitch the charitable organization on a joint media campaign.
+Later, Loeser, Sackler, and Purdue’s CEO, Craig Landau, met with Kelly Henning, the head of health initiatives at Bloomberg Philanthropies, to pitch the charitable organization on a joint media campaign.
 The plan failed, Henning said, because Sackler himself blamed patients themselves for becoming dependent on Oxycontin.

 Bloomberg’s decision to assist the Sacklers may stem from a broader sense of class loyalty.
 ProPublica’s reporting doesn’t only focus on the help he offered the beleaguered Purdue heirs; it also documents what some sources characterize as his defensive posture toward the rich.
-Though some former journalists and editors for Bloomberg’s media company denied that they had been told to soften or pull coverage critical of the super-wealthy, others reported that Bloomberg made it difficult for them to do their jobs.
+Though some former journalists and editors for Bloomberg’s media company denied that they had been told to soften or pull coverage critical of the superrich, others reported that Bloomberg made it difficult for them to do their jobs.
 “People would say, ‘That’s a friend of Mike’s,’ or mostly they’d just say ‘FOM,’” Mary Childs, a former Bloomberg reporter, told ProPublica.
-At one point, Bloomberg reportedly threatened to discontinue Bloomberg View after a columnist ridiculed a donation a wealthy Bloomberg friend made to Harvard University.
+At one point, Bloomberg reportedly threatened to discontinue Bloomberg View after a columnist ridiculed a donation that a wealthy Bloomberg friend made to Harvard University.

 Some sources also claim that Bloomberg’s distaste for skeptical coverage of the rich may have directly protected the Sacklers.
 Brendan Coffey, a journalist who formerly worked on the media company’s billionaires team, told ProPublica that he had begun building a model to quantify the extent of the Sackler fortune, but dropped it due to ambivalent treatment from his editors.
 “After Mike came back [from serving as mayor], the wind shifted,” Coffey said.
 “It was a culture of not wanting to upset billionaires.”